 Human post-mortem brain tissue is indispensable for unravelling the pathobiological mechanisms underlying neurological disease.
-Our aim is to establish a comprehensive collection of post-mortem neuroimaging, neuropathological and morphometry data of the non-neurological aging human brain.
-The data and the post-mortem brain tissue will be made available for research purposes to the (inter)national research community.
+Our aim is to establish a comprehensive collection of post-mortem neuroimaging, neuropathological and morphometry data of the aging human brain.
+Imaging data and post-mortem brain tissue will be made available for research purposes to the (inter)national research community.

 We use standardized protocols for post-mortem 3T in-situ and 7T ex-vivo MRI, as well as craniotomy and brain dissection, resulting in a comprehensive collection of MR images, frozen and FFPE brain tissue with an average post-mortem delay of less than 10 hours.